Does someone you love have anger issues? Here's how to cope.

 Usually, nothing works ... except leaving.
 You heard me right.
 As soon as you hear evidence of even low-level anger, exit the topic by changing the subject.
 Exit the room.
 Exit the house if need be.
 Or, in extreme cases, exit the relationship.

 I call it the "one-hand clapping" principle.
 What happens if one hand tries to clap and the other refuses to join in?
 No clapping will occur.
 If, when your partner speaks in an irritated tone, you leave for a few minutes, the conversation, the room or even the apartment/house will remain quiet and no fighting will ensue.
-3 Little Words That Could Ruin Your Relationship
+3 Tiny, Little Words That Will RUIN Your Relationship

 Before your first exit, pick a quiet time when you're both in a good mood to sit down for a heart-to-heart talk.
 Explain that you can see that you inadvertently have been feeding his anger by staying in conversations with him when he's shown signs of rising irritation.
 Anger-prone people tend to hate to feel that their anger is their own fault.
 Their classic response is, "I'm only mad because of you."
 Your loved one, therefore, will be more likely to listen to your new plan if you begin by saying that you have played a key role in the fighting.